mweagle/Sparta/content/docs/overview/index.md

 `sparta.Main` accepts four parameters:

   * `serviceName` : The string to use as the CloudFormation stackName.
 Note that there can be only a single stack with this name within a given AWS account, region pair.
-    - The `serviceName` is used as the stable identifier to determine when updates should be applied vs new stacks provisioned.
+    - The `serviceName` is used as the stable identifier to determine when updates should be applied rather than new stacks provisioned, as well as the target of a `delete` command line request.
   * `serviceDescription`: An optional string used to describe the stack.
   * `[]*LambdaAWSInfo` : Slice of `sparta.lambdaAWSInfo` to provision
   * `*API` : Optional pointer to data if you would like to provision and associate an API Gateway with the set of lambda functions.
-    - We'll walk through how to do that in a later example, but for now our lambda function will only be accessible via the AWS SDK or Console.
+    - We'll walk through how to do that in [another section](/docs/apigateway), but for now our lambda function will only be accessible via the AWS SDK or Console.

 Delegating `main()` to `Sparta.Main()` transforms the set of lambda functions into a standalone executable with several command line options.
 Run `go run main.go --help` to see the available options.